opatiny/octanis-internship-workbook/docs/dailyReports.md

 - installed apps (Fusion360, KiCAD, Git, VS Code)
 - project to start working on: remake the Xiami vacuum cleaner robot using Octanis' technologies

+- saw parts already available for vacuum cleaner
+- started getting used to Fusion 360